 How to Declare a Variable?

 To declare a variable in code, you should assign a name to that variable.
-You can assign any name to a variable however, it is advised to select a variable name which relates to data so that other user can also understand easily.
-For example, if you need to pass Integer data in the code than the name that variables like i_count or out.
-If you need to pass string value than you can name that variable like strName
+You can assign any name to a variable.
+However, it is advised to select a variable name which relates to data so that other user can also understand easily.
+For example, if you need to pass Integer data in the code, then the name variables like i_count or out.
+If you need to pass string value, then you can name that variable like strName

 Examples of VBA Variable Declaration